Powerlearnproject/se-assignment-5-danieljuma5/README.md

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

+   #### The most important key combination to know is Ctrl+Shift+P, which  up the Command Palette.
+From here, you have access to all functionality within VS Code, including keyboard shortcuts for the most common operations.

+   Examples of common tasks performed using commmand palette
+   #### Accessing various keyboard shortcuts
+   #### Creating projects eg flutter
+   #### Accessing various settings and configurations.
+   #### Changing themes and font
+   #### editor commands,open files, search for symbols, and see a quick outline of a file

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.